 Passed 109 to 1 in the House on November 12, 2013, to allow city or township clerks to make agreements with the state Bureau of Elections or with their county clerk to perform duties related to maintaining their "qualified voter file," and letting their county clerk perform certain election-related duties.
 The "super voting precinct" pilot program originally proposed by the bill is not included.
-Who Voted "Yes" and Who Voted "No"
+See who Voted "Yes" and Who Voted "No"

 Received in the Senate on November 13, 2013.